Jozuah Revierre

-Career
+Biography

 He is from Rotterdam.
 He was a silver medalist with the Dutch 4 x 100 metres relay team at the 2023 European Athletics U20 Championships in Jerusalem, Israel.

 In February 2025, he set a personal best for the 60 metres in Apeldoorn, running a time of 6.80 seconds to move to fourth on the Dutch all-time national under-20 list.
 That month, he won the Dutch national under-20 indoor title at the same venue, running a time of 6.81 seconds.

 At the Dutch outdoor national under-20 championships in June 2025 he completed a sprint double, securing victory in the 100 metres and 200 meters, running season-best times twice in the sprints; with 10.51 seconds and 21.24 seconds, respectively.
 He set a new Dutch national under-20 record in the 100 metres with a time of 10.35 seconds (+0.9 m/s) in Kortrijk, Belgium, in July 2025.
 That month, he ran as part of the Dutch 4 x 100 metres relay team which placed third behind Jamaica and Great Britain teams at the 2025 London Athletics Meet, alongside Taymir Burnet, Xavi Mo-Ajok, and Elvis Afrifa.